-Frequently Asked Questions Regarding UK’s Anatomical Body Donation
+Frequently Asked Questions Regarding UK’s Willed Body Program

 College of Medicine Dean’s Office: 859-323-5160

 At the present time we are no longer accepting new registrations for our program.
 If, in the future, we are able to open the registration this website will be updated.
-There are sometimes reasons we cannot accept a body at time of death, which are listed under the question regarding refusal to accept a body below.
+There are various reasons why we may not be able to accept an enrolled donor at the time of the donor’s death.
+These are listed under the question regarding refusal to accept an enrolled donor below.

 Are any costs involved in the donation of one's body?

-There is typically no expense to the family within Fayette County.
-The University of Kentucky covers the following services at no expense to the donor or family: transportation of the body from site of death in Fayette County using Kentucky Mortuary Services at 859-278-8501, embalming procedures at UK and care of the body, cremation, and interment at the UK burial site or return of ashes (pick-up only).
+There is typically no expense to the family within Fayette County, KY.
+The University of Kentucky covers the following services at no expense to the donor or family: transportation of the body from site of death within Fayette County using Kentucky Mortuary Services at 859-278-8501, embalming procedures at UK and care of the body, cremation, and interment at the UK burial site or return of ashes (pick-up only).

-Although the University of Kentucky Willed Body Program does not generally charge a fee for its services, the donor’s family or legal representative may be responsible for certain costs.
-The costs can include:
+Although the University of Kentucky Willed Body Program does not generally charge a fee for its services within Fayette County, KY, the donor’s family or legal representative may be responsible for certain costs.
+These costs can include:

-- Costs of making alternate arrangements for final disposition if the donation cannot be completed for any reason; and
+Costs of making alternate arrangements for final disposition if the donation cannot be completed for any reason.

 Death occurs outside Fayette County but within Kentucky:

-We do arrange for transportation of the body by Kentucky Mortuary Service from other counties in Kentucky; however we do not cover the cost of transportation from the site of death to the University of Kentucky.
-The next-of-kin is responsible for and will be expected to pay, at the time of service, for the mileage for the transportation costs from the site of death to UK.
-This payment can be made by cash, check or credit card to Kentucky Mortuary Service.
+We are unable to accept donations outside of the state of Kentucky.
+We do arrange for transportation of the body by Kentucky Mortuary Services from other counties within Kentucky.
+We do not cover the cost of transportation from the site of death to the University of Kentucky.
+The next-of-kin is responsible for, and will be expected to pay at the time of service, the mileage for the transportation costs from the site of death to UK.
+This payment can be made by either cash, check or credit card to Kentucky Mortuary Services.